 Camera Harness: Rose Anvil Bandit.
 If you’re shooting with two cameras, a harness will save your back!
 Plus you can still use your hands when you need them and have your cameras hang by your side!
 I highly recommend this one because there aren’t any moving parts to snag your clothes or hair.
 I often get questions and compliments from wedding guests about it at dinner!

 Camera Bags: Tenba DNA15 Messenger Bag for wedding days, it packs all my gear in and is easily accessible throughout the day!
 My favourite hiking/travel bag is the WANDRD PRVKE 31L which is the best backpack for travel, hands down!

 I totally understand that this gear takes a while to save up for, so one of my biggest recommendations is to look for a used full frame camera!
 No one will ever know the difference and your work will flourish from the pro level camera!
 I will also link my favourite Crop Sensor options if you’re just starting out and want a solid option!
 Whatever you do, don’t buy the kit lens, it’s useless.
 Buy the body on it’s own and purchase a 35mm or 50mm prime lens!
 They’re so cheap and they work SO good!

-Nikon D7200: this was my first camera when I started out and it was amazing!
-Highly recommend and its only $800 brand new.
+Nikon D7500: this is the newer version of my first camera (D7200) when I started out and it was amazing!
+Highly recommend and its only $1100 brand new.

 Nikon 35mm: As these are crop sensor cameras and lenses, the 35mm will look like a 50mm, which is an amazing portrait lens!

-Canon 60D: This is the Canon equivalent to the Nikon D7200 and will be an excellent starting camera if you prefer Canon!
+Canon 80D: This is the Canon equivalent to the Nikon D7200 and will be an excellent starting camera if you prefer Canon!

 Canon 50mm: Canon does not make a 35mm for crop sensors, so this 50mm will look more like an 85mm.
 You’ll just have to back up more to get the same look as a full frame 50mm would have.